jixjia/bing-image-search/README.md

 ## What does it do

 * The porgram finds and downloads images based on your search query from Bing Search
-* Access to some public images may be rejected by the hosting server.
-This program will skip downloading those images
 * You can control number of image batches to download per query

 ![](screenshot.jpg)